nginxinc/nginx-one-workshops/labs/lab4/readme.md

 <br>

-NGINX One will indicate the change was a success and push it to all of our instances.
+NGINX One Console will indicate the change was a success and push it to all of our instances.
 Click on the `Details` button of the group to see the status of the instances.

 <br>